smcgrat/fresh/README.md

 ## Installation

+**Note**: fresh is already installed on some of the TCHPC clusters so there is no need to install it if you are using Lonsdale or Kelvin.
+To use fresh on those systems load the relevant module with: `module load apps fresh`.

+If you are installing fresh on another system it should just be a matter of downloading it from github and ensuring your path knows where to look for it.

 1. Download fresh
 ```
 $ git clone https://github.com/smcgrat/fresh.git
 ```

-2. Add the `fresh` script to your path.
-E.g. `module load apps fresh` on the TCHPC clusters or on a differrent system you could add `alias fresh="/path/to/fresh"` to your `.bashrc` file.
+2. Add the `fresh` script to your path. you could add `alias fresh="/path/to/fresh"` to your `.bashrc` file.

 ### Installation of a specific version of fresh